Blog vs Vlog: Which is The Better Investment?

 Aside from the above, there are many other optional pieces of equipment you can use, such as heat mapping software for UX and conversion improvements, a CRM for managing your email marketing efforts (if you do email), and a camera for capturing your photographs.

-However, you only need a computer, internet, and a blogging platform to start.
+However, you only *need* a computer, internet connection, and a blogging platform to start.

-The list of equipment needed for vloggers is quite a bit more and much more expensive, as you will see below.
+The list of equipment needed for vloggers (like using the best laptops for YouTubers) is quite a bit more and much more expensive, as you will see below.

-You also need a computer and internet connection for vlogging, but the computer and the internet connection need much higher quality with better processing capabilities.
+You also need a computer and internet connection for vlogging, but the key difference is you'll need the computer, and the internet connection need much higher quality with better processing capabilities.
 This is especially true if you work with 4k video, which can eat through computer processing.

 Equipment that you need for getting started, aside from your computer, includes: